Governments are recognizing the potential of smoke-free products

 E-cigarettes

-Since 2014, PHE, now the Office for Health Improvement and Disparities (OHID), has conducted eight scientific reviews on e-cigarettes, updating and expanding on the evidence of the implications of e-cigarettes for public health.
+Since 2014, PHE has conducted several scientific reviews on e-cigarettes, updating and expanding on the evidence of the implications of e-cigarettes for public health.
 Key conclusions across the PHE reports maintain that e-cigarettes are a less harmful alternative and can positively impact public health.

 U.K. HOUSE OF COMMONS, SCIENCE & TECHNOLOGY COMMITTEE E-cigarettes: Seventh Report of Session 2017–19 (2018)